thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 {% accordion '## Historic Preservation Practice in the United States' 'sidebar-2' %}

 Following passage of the National Historic Preservation Act of 1966 (NHPA), the U.S. Department of the Interior and the National Park Service (NPS) prepared extensive standards and guidelines concerning historic preservation activities carried out under federal programs, state and local level governments, and private parties ({% cite 'National Park Service 1983' %}).
 This guidance serves as nationally accepted professional standards for his­toric preservation practice and ensures a uniform and consistent process for documenting and evaluating historic properties through surveys or property designations.
-The concepts and terms discussed here comprise the basic elements of these national professional standards.[^1]
+The concepts and terms discussed here comprise the basic elements of these national professional standards.<sup class="footnote-ref"><a href="#fn-s1" id="fnref-s1" class="footnote-ref-anchor">*</a></sup>

 ### Historic Property